-These pools might be the pinnacle of relaxation — and the Fountain of Youth.
+These pools might be the pinnacle of relaxation and the Fountain of Youth.

-Tucked into the verdant hills of Coamo on the southwestern side of the island, the Coamo Thermal Baths (Aguas Termales de Coamo, in Spanish) offer visitors a relaxing escape from the bustle of metro area life.
-For locals and tourists, coming to these famous thermal springs is like a spa day out in the countryside.
-For certain regulars — some who have been coming to the hot spring for years — the mineral waters help ease different conditions including diabetes, gout, circulation problems, respiratory issues, and joint pain.
+Tucked into the verdant hills of Coamo on the southwestern side of the island, the Coamo Thermal Baths (Aguas Termales de Coamo, in Spanish) offer visitors a relaxing escape from the bustle of the metro area life.
+For locals and tourists, coming to these famous thermal springs is like a spa day in the countryside.
+For certain regulars — some of who have been coming to the hot spring for years — the mineral waters help ease different conditions, including diabetes, gout, circulation problems, respiratory issues, and joint pain.

 When You Arrive

 The facilities promote tranquility and leisure, with gorgeously manicured gardens surrounding the pools and positive messages painted on stones scattered among the colorful plants.
 Steps and ramps lead to the main building, where visitors register at the shop.
 Local products like soap, lotions, and jewelry are on display, along with practical Puerto Rico souvenirs like towels, flip flops, and bags for those who came slightly unprepared.
 The café offers smoothies, light snacks, and loads of Puerto Rican coffee.

 After paying a $3.35 entry fee (Coamo residents get a discount, and children and seniors get in for $1), you can leave your things in lockers in the changing rooms.
 From there, the first step is to rinse off in one of the outdoor showers (the only cold water you'll feel during your whole pool experience).